Navigating

 to communication confusion and "mixed" verbal conditioning.

-On the other hand, English as a Second Language (ESL) has
+On the other hand, English as a Second Language

-with a possibility of enrichment at home and more active parental
+modified accordingly with a possibility of enrichment at home

-involvement in the process of new language learning.
-The quality
+and more active parental involvement in the process of new language

-of instruction in ESL varies significantly from school to school,
+learning.
+The quality of instruction in ESL varies significantly

-but most of them do take into consideration both social (communication)
+from school to school, but most of them do take into consideration

-and academic (cognitive) language.
-By and large, ESL means extra
+By and large, ESL means extra help and extra support IA students

-help and extra support IA students and their parents should take
+and their parents should take advantage of.

 Different states have different criteria of eligibility